deepa-rao/deepa-rao.github.io/README.md

 I'm Deepa Rao, a computational microbial ecologist, oceanographer, and science communicator.

-My GitHub site is home to examples of my data science analysis from lab experiments, field observations, and models.
+My GitHub site is a portfolio of analysis and useful code from lab experiments, field observations, and models.

 Code in Python & R.